DataDog/yubikey/README.md

 PIN retry counter : 2 0 3 # if it is a wrong PIN
 ...
 ```
-If you the PIN is wrong, try 123456 which is the default PIN.
+If your PIN is wrong, try 123456, which is the default PIN.
-If it still fails, reset your password:
+If it still fails, reset your PIN:
 ```
 gpg --card-edit
 gpg/card> admin